oat-sa/taohub-user-guide/User Guide 3.3/Interactions/graphic-order-interaction.md

 <aside class="optional-extras">
 ##Optional Extras when Processing a Response

-The following option is available in the [Response Properties panel](../appendix/glossary.md#resp-prop-panel) on the right.
+The following option is available in the [Response Properties Panel](../appendix/glossary.md#resp-prop-panel) on the right.

 ###Inserting modal feedback

 If you wish, you can insert [Modal Feedback](../appendix/glossary.md#modal-feedback) into this Interaction.
-For more details on how to do this, [see the Modal Feedback section](../items/modal-feedback.md).
+For more details on how to do this, see the [section on Modal Feedback](../items/modal-feedback.md).

 </aside>

 **6.** Click the blue *Done* button.
-Your Graphic Order Interaction is now complete.
+Your graphic order interaction is now complete.

-You can now preview your Interaction using the steps given in the [Preview instructions](../items/preview.md).
+You can now preview your interaction using the steps given in the [Preview Instructions](../items/preview.md).